austin-lai/Setup-Android-Emulator-with-Web-Application-Security-Testing-Tools/README.md

 If unable to intercept the application traffic, re-try generate `cacert` and push to android system folder !!!

 ## Setup Android Studio with Web Application Security Testing Tools (BurpSuite/OWASP ZAP/Fiddler Classic)

+**While Android Studio is much smoother than Genymotion when come to emulator with graphic intensive application, however proxy services enabled on host might encounter network connectivity issue**

 **Step 1:**